HSAFoundation/CLOC/README.md

    outfval[i] =  __sin(fval[i]);
 }
 ```
-If you want to compile and build the example that uses snack, execute the buildrun.sh script found
+If you want to compile and build the example, execute the buildrun.sh script found
 in the example directory.
-It calls snack as follows.
+It calls snackhsail.sh as follows:
 ```
 snackhsail.sh  -v -c  -hsaillib ../../mathdemo_hsaillib/mathdemo_hsaillib.hsail test_hsail_lib.cl
 ```